 As the former president of the inequality-focused think tank Demos, McGhee drafted legislation, testified before Congress and became a regular contributor on shows like Meet the Press and Real Time with Bill Maher.
 A forthcoming book, to be published by Penguin Random House, is set to explore the universal costs of racism.

-Designer, author, artist and educator Debbie Millman is the host of the award-winning podcast Design Matters, where she's interviewed more than 400 thought leaders, including Marina Abramovic, Steven Pinker, Milton Glaser, Malcolm Gladwell, Shepard Fairey, Barbara Kruger, Amanda Palmer and Alain de Botton.
+Designer, author, artist and educator Debbie Millman is the host of the podcast Design Matters, where she's interviewed more than 400 thought leaders, including Marina Abramovic, Steven Pinker, Milton Glaser, Malcolm Gladwell, Shepard Fairey, Barbara Kruger, Amanda Palmer and Alain de Botton.

 Influenced by growing up during the turbulent 1960s in the United States, Martha Minow devoted herself early in her academic career to fighting injustice.
 She became involved in the school desegregation and school finance equalization battles of the 1970s, and acquired a law degree to "get a seat at the table" to work on these and other issues.

 During her law career, Minow has worked for Justice Thurgood Marshall, architect of litigation for civil rights, and Judge David Bazelon, a judicial leader for disadvantaged people.
 Since leaving law and becoming a teacher, Minow has discovered the joys and challenges of reinventing law in the face of new global challenges to democracy, rights and decency.